 The market share of influencer marketing will be worth $8 billion until 2020 (Source: cdn2.hubspot.net).

-Discovering influencers from the industry & leveraging them is important because people trust a positive word of mouth & prefer buying from people and not companies.
+Discovering influencers from the industry & leveraging them is a very important aspect of B2B influencer marketing because people trust the positive word of mouth & prefer buying from people and not companies.
 Influencers can be found from the following networks:

 - Traditional publications, journalists & analyst